The cloak of visibility

 In the Mouth of the River

 My Short play In the Mouth of the River was performed over five nights as part of The Space’s Twofest programme that ran throughout February.
 It was directed Charlotte Marie Everest and performed by Caron Kehoe and Sarah Rickman.
+This is now undergoing further development and is a full length play.

 In the Mouth of the River by Louise Breckon-Richards